malekzitouni/Prompt-Engineering/README.md

 ## Acknowledgements
 We would like to thank the contributors and the community for their support.

+## Additional Information
+In this course, we came up against some boundaries of LLM capabilities based on the limitations of the amount of tokens it can process.

+[Retrieval-Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) (or RAG) allows an LLM to fetch relevant information from a large corpus of data (like a vector database, such as [FAISS](https://python.langchain.com/docs/integrations/vectorstores/faiss)), and formulate coherent responses based on that retrieved information.
+This allows the model to "look up" vast amounts of information without needing to remember it all in the immediate context (such as its prompt).

+RAG both largely eliminates the constraints placed on us in prompt engineering from token limits, and also provides a powerful mechanism to make the model aware of information that it may not have been initially trained on.

+At the time of writing this, the DLI is developing a comprehensive course on building RAG systems.
+Keep an eye on the DLI catalog for the release of this course towards the beginning of 2024.
 ```

 You can now update your README file with this content.